 We are constantly evaluating new growth opportunities in the broader telecommunications industry.
 Some of these opportunities involve new services for which there are no proven markets, and may not develop as expected.
 Our ability to deploy and deliver these services will depend, in many instances, on new but unproven technologies.
 These new technologies may not perform as expected or generate an acceptable rate of return.
 In addition, we may not be able to successfully develop new technologies to effectively and economically deliver these services, or be able to compete successfully in the delivery of telecommunications services based on new technologies.
-Furthermore, the success of our IoT services is substantially dependent on the availability of applications and devices that are being developed by third-party developers, and on whether we will be able to achieve a sustainable business model for consumer segments of the market.
+Furthermore, the success of our IoT services is substantially dependent on the availability of applications and devices that are being developed by third-party developers, and on whether we will be able to achieve a sustainable business model.
 These applications or devices may not be sufficiently developed to support the deployment of our mobile data services.
-If we are unable to deliver commercially viable services based on the new technologies that we adopt, our financial condition and results of operations may be materially and adversely
+If we are unable to deliver commercially viable services based on the new technologies that we adopt, our financial condition and results of operations may be materially and adversely affected.
+In addition, we may need to cooperate with certain third parties to deliver these new services.
+To the extent these third parties fail to perform their obligations or we fail to thoroughly verify their qualifications and credentials, our ability to deliver these services or our financial condition and results of operations may be materially and adversely affected.